 UK drivers are six times more likely to have an accident during the winter months, with the numbers rising further when snow and ice add an extra hazard.
 With this in mind Mercedes-Benz World and partner in excellence Continental provided a free driving experience in two cars through a slalom on a simulated icy track.
 One fitted with Continental summer tyres and the other with Continental winter tyres, providing first-hand experience with the notable difference in stopping distance.

 Last year Continental successfully offered over three hundred motorists winter tests and the responses were unanimous, demonstrating a clear difference between summer and winter tyres when temperatures drop below +7 degrees centigrade.
 Prior to experiencing the tests 82% of those that took part had never experienced winter tyres.
 Following the free demonstrations 98% said that the Continental winter tyres exceeded their expectations and proved a valuable exercise.
 Nine out of ten motorists went on to say that they were now very keen to switch to winter tyres for the colder part of the year.
-For our video on the free winter tests please check out this link.

 There remains a huge lack of awareness in the UK about winter tyres.
 Some research conducted by Continental identified that nearly half (47 per cent) of motorists are unaware that winter tyres even exist.

 Any time the temperature dips below +7 degrees centigrade you’re better off on winter tyres.
 This is because unlike summer tyres (everyday tyres), winter tyres do not harden at lower temperatures.
 That means they give you a much better grip on the road and the ability to stop in a shorter distance, increasing your safety whilst driving.